gjcooper/VAULT/01_articles/fisher2017attentional.md

 # Annotations
 (17/01/2023, 2:26:13 pm)

-[Go to annotation](zotero://open-pdf/library/items/3ED9LIJA?page=35&annotation=7Q4DJWGS)“Despite focusing on a simplified version of multi-attribute choice, which this paper refers to as binaryattribute choice,” ([Fisher, 2017, p.
+[Go to annotation](zotero://open-pdf/library/items/3ED9LIJA?page=35&annotation=7Q4DJWGS) “Despite focusing on a simplified version of multi-attribute choice, which this paper refers to as binaryattribute choice,” ([Fisher, 2017, p.
 35](zotero://select/library/items/Q69BEVRF))

-[Go to annotation](zotero://open-pdf/library/items/3ED9LIJA?page=37&annotation=Z6NSABL4)“Although it is well known that fixations and attention can be dissociated (Egly, Driver, & Rafal, 1994; Posner, Nissen, & Ogden, 1977), for the purposes of this experiment fixations appear to provide a reasonable measure of attention at any instance during the choice process.” ([Fisher, 2017, p.
+[Go to annotation](zotero://open-pdf/library/items/3ED9LIJA?page=37&annotation=Z6NSABL4) “Although it is well known that fixations and attention can be dissociated (Egly, Driver, & Rafal, 1994; Posner, Nissen, & Ogden, 1977), for the purposes of this experiment fixations appear to provide a reasonable measure of attention at any instance during the choice process.” ([Fisher, 2017, p.
 37](zotero://select/library/items/Q69BEVRF))

-[Go to annotation](zotero://open-pdf/library/items/3ED9LIJA?page=38&annotation=D74H2JNX)“I fitted the model at the group level to both choice and reaction time data for all 46 subjects by pooling all even numbered trials into a single data set.
+[Go to annotation](zotero://open-pdf/library/items/3ED9LIJA?page=38&annotation=D74H2JNX) “I fitted the model at the group level to both choice and reaction time data for all 46 subjects by pooling all even numbered trials into a single data set.
 The model requires a large amount of data to estimate the parameters accurately, and fitting them at the individual level would result in highly noisy estimates.
 A similar variant and emphasis of this group estimation procedure has been used in all previous work that estimates parameters from attentional drift diffusion models” ([Fisher, 2017, p.
 38](zotero://select/library/items/Q69BEVRF))

 ##### Note added on 2023-02-27 8:13 pm